wp-plugins/bp-profile-search/readme.txt

 Tags: buddypress, member, members, user, users, friend, friends, profile, profiles, search, filter Requires at least: BP 1.8
 Tested up to: BP 1.9.2
-Stable tag: 3.6
+Stable tag: 3.6.1

 Lets visitors search your BuddyPress Members Directory and their Friends list.

 == Description ==

-BP Profile Search adds a configurable search form to your BuddyPress site, to let visitors search your Members Directory and their Friends list.
+With BP Profile Search you can build a customized form to let visitors search your BuddyPress Members Directory and, if they are Members, their Friends list.

-You can insert the search form in your Members Directory page, in a sidebar or widget area, or in any post or page.
+You can insert the search form in your Members Directory page, in a sidebar or widget area, or in any post or page without modifying your theme.

 When visitors click the *Search* button, they are redirected to your Members Directory page showing their search results.
 The *All Members* tab shows all the results, while the *My Friends* tab shows the results found among your visitor's friends.